THOUGHTS OF SUICIDE

 I have, and always will, battle the demons that are suicide and depression.
 It started in my preteen years, before my physical health became a major issue, and only got worse when my physical health decline intensified.
 Still, I’ve survived and continue to survive.
 Not only do I survive, I thrive, despite the ups and downs of life.

 I attempted suicide five times and still struggle with depression, but even when life is hardest, I no longer want to die by suicide.
-(You can read more about my battle with overcoming suicide here.)

 I hope you never understand what it feels like to wake up and wish you hadn’t, not because you didn’t get enough sleep or don’t want to go to work, but because you realize another day has come, and it doesn’t feel good.
 You are disappointed that you didn’t die in your sleep.